Kaitlin's Social Impact Story

 As part of USC’s extensive startup ecosystem, we have developed a wide range of resources to support students, faculty and alumni in the creation and growth of impactful social enterprises: interdisciplinary partnerships, business plan competitions and a Social Entrepreneur-in-Residence.
 Additionally, our research initiative, led by Dr. Jill Kickul, has widely influenced the development and evaluation of the social entrepreneurship field.

 Cocurricular programs such as the BSEL Undergraduate Scholars Mentorship Program and MBA Society and Business Fellowship provide focused, cohort-based support for students committed to pursuing careers in social impact.
 The Lab also engages with the greater community through collaborations with social enterprises across the globe.
-Our monthly Lunch & Learn lecture series features successful social entrepreneurs and social impact professionals tackling various issues, including homelessness, food insecurity and sustainability, to introduce students to organizations that produce — in addition to economic value — meaningful social value.
+The Jacobson Family Sustainable Impact Lecture Series, held monthly throughout the academic year, features successful social entrepreneurs and social impact professionals tackling various issues, including homelessness, food insecurity, sustainability and more.